stefanrenne/SwiftErrorHandler/README.md

 ### Setup a default ErrorHandler once

-The default ErrorHandler will contain the error handling logic that is common across your application and you don't want to duplicate.
-You can create a factory that creates it so that you can get new instance with the common handling logic from anywhere in your app.
+The default ErrorHandler will contain the error handling logic that is common across your application that you don't want to duplicate.
+You can create a factory that creates it so that you can get new instance with common handling logic from anywhere in your app.

 ```swift
 extension ErrorHandler {